Searching Your Library¶

 @(plugin: body) where plugin is the ID of the query

 From QL 3.10 onwards, the Python query plugin allows some use of external modules, notably time and random, as well as a few useful variables.

 For example, here is a way of simulating an album Spotlight in an album browser:

 So this generates a random number seeded on the current minute and the album key,

 so we randomly select 1% of our albums to look at.

 Complex queries can be split into simpler ones.
 Also, a query can be reused in other ones.
 This way it is easier to change and administer your searches.

 In order to do so, the

-Include Saved Search plugin must be activated.
+Include Saved Search query plugin (see above) must be activated.

 If you create a saved search named